Afnan-Aldhahri/GO/Resources/Formatting and Comments .md

  usually programmers use this for multiple line when you want to writ long description about a method for example.

- Howver, /* */ works for one line too.
+ However, /* */ works for one line too.